Indigenous peoples of California: Russian contacts (1812–1841)

 A painting representing Balthazar, Inhabitant of Northern California (1818), by Mikhail Tikhanov.

-In the early 19th century, Russian exploration of California and contacts with indigenous people were usually associated with the activity of the Russian-American Company.
+In the early 19th century, Russian exploration of California and contacts with Indigenous people were usually associated with the activity of the Russian-American Company.
 The Russian explorer Baron Ferdinand von Wrangell, visited California in 1818, 1833, and 1835.
-Looking for a potential site for a new outpost of the company in California in place of Fort Ross, Wrangell's expedition encountered the native people north of San Francisco Bay.
+Looking for a potential site for a new outpost of the company in California in place of Fort Ross, Wrangell's expedition encountered Native people north of San Francisco Bay.
 He noted that local women, who were used to physical labor, seemed to be of stronger constitution than men, whose main activity was hunting.
 He summarized his impressions of the California Indians as a people with a natural propensity for independence, inventive spirit, and a unique sense of the beautiful.

 Another notable Russian expedition to California was the 13-month-long visit of the scientist Ilya Voznesensky in 1840–1841.
 Voznesensky's goal was to gather some ethnographic, biological, and geological materials for the collection of the Imperial Academy of Sciences.
 He described the locals that he met on his trip to Cape Mendocino as "the untamed Indian tribes of New Albion, who roam like animals and, protected by impenetrable vegetation, keep from being enslaved by the Spanish".

 Mexican secularization (1833–1848)

-After about a decade of conservative rule in the First Mexican Republic, which formed in 1824 after Mexico gained independence from the Spanish Empire in 1821, a liberal sect of the First Mexican Republic passed an act to secularize the missions, which effectively ended religious authority over native people in Alta California.
-The legislation was primarily passed from liberal sects in the Mexican government, including José María Luis Mora, who believed that the missions prevented native people from accessing "the value of individual property."
+After about a decade of conservative rule in the First Mexican Republic, which formed in 1824 after Mexico gained independence from the Spanish Empire in 1821, a liberal sect of the First Mexican Republic passed an act to secularize the missions, which effectively ended religious authority over Native people in Alta California.
+The legislation was primarily passed from liberal sects in the Mexican government, including José María Luis Mora, who believed that the missions prevented Native people from accessing "the value of individual property."

 The Mexican government did not return the lands to tribes, but made land grants to settlers of at least partial European ancestry, transforming the remaining parts of mission land into large land grants or ranchos.
-Secularization provided native people with the opportunity to leave the mission system, yet left many people landless, who were thus pressured into wage labor at the ranchos.
+Secularization provided Native people with the opportunity to leave the mission system, yet left many people landless, who were thus pressured into wage labor at the ranchos.
 The few Indigenous people who acquired land grants were those who have proven their Hispanicization and Christianization.
 This was noted in the land acquisition of Victoria Reid, an Indigenous woman born at the village of Comicranga.